Table of Contents

 - Collenchyma is a plant tissue that, along with parenchyma, makes up the bulk of plant tissues.

-- Unlike parenchyma cells, collenchyma cells are living.
+- Like parenchyma cells, collenchyma cells are living.
 They have cellulose walls and water inside which help the plant keep its shape

 - Collenchyma cells are found on the outside of roots and stems (secondary phloem)

-- Major functions of collenchyma include protection of the plant against mechanical injury, provide support for the vascular tissue, and act as a sheath that regulates water flow.
+- Major functions of collenchyma include protection of the plant against mechanical injury, providing support for the vascular tissue, and acting as a sheath that regulates water flow.

 Frequently Asked Questions on Collenchyma